mysensors/NodeManager/README.md

     int getValueInt();
     float getValueFloat();
     char* getValueString();
+    // [17] After how many minutes the sensor will report back its measure (default: 10 minutes) void setReportIntervalSeconds(int value);
     // [16] After how many minutes the sensor will report back its measure (default: 10 minutes) void setReportIntervalMinutes(int value);
+    // [19] After how many hours the sensor will report back its measure (default: 10 minutes) void setReportIntervalHours(int value);
-    // [17] After how many minutes the sensor will report back its measure (default: 10 minutes) void setReportIntervalSeconds(int value);
+    // [20] After how many days the sensor will report back its measure (default: 10 minutes) void setReportIntervalDays(int value);
     // return true if the report interval has been already configured bool isReportIntervalConfigured();
     // process a remote request